hasansezertasan/openapipages/README.md

 ## Usage

-I know the it looks a bit boilerplate but it's all straight-forward. `.render()` method returns the HTML as a string.
+I know it looks a bit boilerplate but it's all straight-forward. `.render()` method returns the HTML as a string.
 Thanks to this design, you can extend and configure the pages as you wish (e.g. add extra logic like authentication or authorization).

 ### FastAPI